bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

 The final circled entry was on the day of his death.
 > Tomorrow evening I return to the prison.
 It is imperative the Way does not finish.
 My caution had already cost me too much time.
 I am not sure what will happen if I am too late, but if my theory is right, the entire town could be at risk.
 I don't have time to update my will, so I'll leave this in the chest where it'll be sure to be found, should the worst come to pass.

+- Manual of the Order of the Palatine Eye
+	- Razvan does not recognize it
+	- Torrin does not recognize it
+	- Ludmilla does not recognize it
+	- Ihrin does not recognize it, but offers her appraisal that the lock is of exceptional quality
+	- Calvinus does not recognize it.
+- Calvinus is most interested in the On Verified Madness tome
+- Razvan flips through The Umbral Leaves tome
+- Emain flips through Serving Your Hunger tome with disdain
+- Torrin has another drink and chats with Kendra
+-

 After this initial perusal, the group began to discuss what to do next, but a slow knock upon the front door interrupted their deliberations.